NohaAshraf85/Team-Profile-Generator/README.md

 # Team Profile Generator
 ## Description

-The team profile generator is an application that supports Managers to create a fast webpage that displays their team's basic informaiton.
+The team profile generator is an application that supports Managers to create a fast webpage that displays their team's basic information.

 This application is a Command Line Application (CLI) that relies on simple list of prompt questions and upon filling out the responses to these questions an HTML page is automatically generated with a clean and easy to use user interface.
 The following image depicts the final HTML page displayed.